UMI3D/UMI3D-SDK-Documentation/docs/pages/how-to/move-an-asset-at-runtime.md

-# How-to: Change an asset properties
+# Change an asset properties at runtime

 Here is a short guide on how to change an asset properties.
 For example, we will move a 3D asset with a smooth movement using interpolation.

 ## Send the proper UMI3D operation

+### 1. Create the script referencing the object

-1. Add a script referencing the object to move
+Add a script referencing the object to move

 ![image.png](/img/move-asset-runtime-add-script-component.png)

 ```cs
 using umi3d.edk;
 using UnityEngine;